List of Rookie baseball stadiums

-There are 23 stadiums in use by Rookie league baseball teams in the United States and an additional 24 stadiums being used by teams playing in the Dominican Summer League.
-Of the U.S. stadiums, the oldest is Publix Field at Joker Marchant Stadium (1966) in Lakeland, Florida, home of the FCL Tigers.
+There are 23 stadiums in use by Rookie Minor League Baseball baseball teams in the United States.
+The Arizona Complex League (ACL) uses 10 stadiums, and the Florida Complex League (FCL) uses 13.
+An additional 24 stadiums are used by teams playing in the Dominican Summer League.
+Of the U.S. stadiums, the oldest is Joker Marchant Stadium (1966) in Lakeland, Florida, home of the FCL Tigers.
 The newest stadium is CoolToday Park (2019) in North Port, Florida, the home field of the FCL Braves.
 Four stadiums were built in the 1960s, one in the 1970s, four in the 1980s, six in the 1990s, three in the 2000s, and five in the 2010s.
-The highest seating capacity is 15,000 at Sloan Park, where the ACL Cubs play.
-The lowest capacity is 500 at the Carpenter Complex, where the FCL Phillies play.
+The highest seating capacity is 15,000 at Sloan Park in Mesa, Arizona, where the ACL Cubs play.
+The lowest capacity is 500 at the Carpenter Complex in Clearwater, Florida, where the FCL Phillies play.
 All stadiums have a grass surface.